The six-project day that produces nothing

 Batching creative work adapts for ADHD and unpredictable schedules through shorter batch windows and fewer protected blocks per week, rather than the rigid daily templates that can feel suffocating for creatives with variable routines.

 For ADHD creatives, the 90-minute block recommendation might be aspirational.
 Many find 45-minute batches work better in practice.
-Practitioners working with ADHD clients commonly recommend shorter work periods to reduce cognitive fatigue, consistent with Russell Barkley’s research showing that executive function challenges in ADHD affect sustained attention capacity [6].
+Practitioners working with ADHD clients commonly recommend shorter work periods to reduce cognitive fatigue, consistent with neuropsychologist Russell Barkley’s research on ADHD and executive function at the Medical University of South Carolina, which shows that executive function challenges affect sustained attention capacity [6].
 Set a timer, work in one cognitive mode until it rings, then take a 10-minute break.

 The goal of batching for ADHD creatives is grouping, not marathon sessions.
 Even batching three 45-minute writing sessions on the same morning produces better work than scattering those 45 minutes across three different days.
 For more structure, see our guide to ADHD productivity techniques.